Last Updated on March 15, 2023

 You will also get the satisfaction that you will be providing a dog with a much-needed new home.

-However, due to the popularity of the Goldendoodle breed, it can be challenging to find one available for rehoming.
+However, due to the popularity of this breed, it can be challenging to find one available for rehoming.

 Your best bet would be to look at doodle-specific rescue sites where you might be lucky enough to find an older dog needing a new home.
 Here are a few that you can try: